 - compacted ground (other than sand) that has been treated with an appropriate chemical product before storage.

 Apply a 30cm-wide strip of insecticide containing bifenthrin (check the APVMA permit to ensure you use the correct amount and concentration), around the perimeter of the on-ground storage area.
-If soil is stored on compacted ground, you must also treat the whole surface area.
+If soil is stored on compacted ground, you should also treat the whole surface area.

 Keep the treated area free of material that could form an untreated bridge to the soil.

 For an insecticide registered as a horizontal or perimeter barrier for fire ants, refer to Australian Pesticides and Veterinary Medicines Authority (APVMA) permit PER14317 (expires 31 December 2021).

 - every 21 days